 The Kurdish population in Syria is estimated at 2.7–3.5 million, located mainly in the big cities, with a minority residing in towns and villages bordering Turkey, such as Afrin, Kobani and Manbij.
 An influx of almost three million refugees (Arab Sunnis) with no connection at all to the Kurdish ethnicity would mean the disappearance of the Kurdish majority in these border areas (which definitely is a high Turkish interest).
 The zone would then disconnect the Syrian Kurds from their Kurdish “brothers” in Turkey and transform the border belt into a Turkish security buffer, including a “no-fly zone,” heralded by the Turks.

 The writing was on the wall: Considering the complexity of U.S.-Turkish relations, U.S. interests in its NATO ally, U.S. bases in Turkey, American indifference to the collapse of the Kurdish autonomy in Iraq in 2017 and multiple American declarations about a possible withdrawal from the area “after defeating Islamic State,” the Kurds could have easily concluded that the Americans might consider them an unneeded ally.
-One day, the United States could abandon them to open confrontations with the Turks, the remnants of the ISIS, and the recovered Syrian regime.
+One day, the United States could abandon them to open confrontations with the Turks, the remnants of ISIS, and the recovered Syrian regime.

 Therefore, to ensure Kurdish survival as a nation and as a political power in the reconstruction of the future Syrian state after the civil war, the only logical alternative open to the Kurds was to reach an agreement with the Bashar Assad regime.
-Such a deal was needed to preserve the special status of the Kurdish territories, which represent almost 30% of Syria, since the region was abandoned by the retreating Syrian regime forces in 2012.
+Such a deal was needed to preserve the special status of the Kurdish territories, which represent almost 30 percent of Syria, since the region was abandoned by the retreating Syrian regime forces in 2012.
 In the aftermath, the territories were declared to be under self-rule and operated as an independent federal state.

 The February 2019 Turkish military operation nicknamed “Olive Branch,” supported by units of the Syrian Free Army, targeted the town of Afrin, a Kurdish-populated town in the northwestern part of Syria bordering Turkey.
 According to Kurdish sources, the operation had American and Russian approval.
 The action convinced the Kurds and the Syrian regime that it was time to mend fences and counter the Turkish threat.
 In fact, during the operation, the Kurdish units positioned in the eastern parts of Aleppo handed over their positions to the forces of the Syrian regime for the first time since the beginning of the conflict.